Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors: Theoretical Properties

 \section{Theoretical Properties}

 In this section, we provide theoretical understanding of the proposed method.
 Assuming that the functional response trajectory is fully observed, we establish error bound for the estimated subspace.
-Let $\mathcal{S}$ be the support set of $\V^{*}$, i.e. $\mathcal{S}=\{(i,j): \V^{*}_{ij}\neq 0 \}$, which is of size $s$.
-We restrict our analysis to the class of bandable covariance matrices \citep{BICKEL2008} defined below
+Let $\mathcal{S}$ be the support set of $\V^{*}$ of size $s$, i.e. $\mathcal{S}=\{(i,j): \V^{*}_{ij}\neq 0 \}$.
+We restrict our analysis to the class of bandable covariance matrices \citep{BICKEL2008} defined as